 2017 – 2018: Learning Development Officer for adult learners in various industries

 2018 – Ongoing: PhD TESOL, The University of Stirling

-2020 – Ongoing: Project Advisor on Network of Laz and Circassian Civil Societies
+2020 – Ongoing: Head Advisor on Network of Laz and Circassian Civil Societies